Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Abstract

 \section{Abstract}

 Graded Hecke algebras can be constructed geometrically, with constructible sheaves and equivariant cohomology.
 The input consists of a complex reductive group $G$ (possibly disconnected) and a cuspidal local system on a nilpotent orbit for a Levi subgroup of $G$.
-We prove that every such ``geometric" graded Hecke algebra is naturally isomorphic to the endomorphism algebra of a certain $G \times \C^\times$-equivariant semisimple complex of sheaves on the nilpotent cone $\mf g_N$.
+We prove that every such ``geometric" graded Hecke algebra is naturally isomorphic to the endomorphism algebra of a certain $G \times \C^\times$-equivariant semisimple complex of sheaves on the nilpotent cone $\mf g_N$ in the Lie algebra of $G$.

 From there we provide an algebraic description of the $G \times \C^\times$-equivariant bounded derived category of constructible sheaves on $\mf g_N$.
 Namely, it is equivalent with the bounded derived category of finitely generated differential graded modules of a suitable direct sum of graded Hecke algebras.
 This can be regarded as a categorification of graded Hecke algebras.